-When your itinerary allows for any time in Oslo, take it.
-Even if it’s short.
+—Of course, there’s so much more to see in Oslo and throughout Norway.
+However, when your itinerary allows for any time in Oslo, you should take it, even if it’s just for an afternoon.
 The pleasant town, marvelous scenery, and friendly locals will have you feeling right at home, not matter your length of stay.
+Skål!